Sponsored Project Administration - SPA

 Q: How do I include a subaward in my application?

 This depends on the requirements and application instructions of your funding sponsor.
 Review the application guidelines carefully and consult with your Research Administrator.
-Generally, you need to include a statement of work, budget pages, justification, resources information, and a letter of commitment from the subcontracting institution.
-Guidelines for Inclusion of Subaward / Subcontract in a Proposal is located here.
-Click here for more information.
+Generally, you need to include a statement of work, budget justification, resources information, and a commitment form with audit certification from the subcontracting institution.
+Please refer to Subaward/Subcontract Requirements for additional information.

 Q: How does SPA know which Facilities and Administration (indirect) rate to use?